mmguero/cleanvid/README.md

 ## License

-This project is licensed under the Apache License, v2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments